This entry is part 2 of 7 in the series Local government digital service

 Because isn’t it that content which is the most important thing?
 Isn’t what’s most important your content strategy rather than your CMS?
 Shouldn’t our resources be invested in figuring out local consultation and involvement options and not circular discussions about flavours of technology?
 And wouldn’t this save an absolute fortune in all sorts of directions?

 I’ve made many assumptions and because I’m free from the practicalities and intricacies of more pragmatic considerations I can do that.
-But I think that if someone is building Government as a platform then it’s an attractive proposition to make that work locally.
+But I think that if someone is building Government as a Platform then it’s an attractive proposition to make that work locally.
 I’ve also leapt to a conclusion after a matter of days, maybe it’s too early to think like this.
 That might be one of the reasons why I don’t think anyone else has written about what GOV.UK means for local government websites but I would love to hear what other people think…